Massipssa/Docs/security/kerberos/concepts.md

     1. Hadoop will use TGT and reach Ticket Granting Server
     2. TGS will grant TS (Ticket Service) and client will cache TS
 5. Hadoop RPC will use TS to reach the Namenode
-6. Clinet and Namenode exchange Tickets (Client ticket prouve client identity and Namenode determines the identification of Namenode)
+6. Client and Namenode exchange Tickets (Client ticket prouve client identity and Namenode determines the identification of Namenode)

 ### Kerberos on Hadoop